piyushahuja/sanger-crook-shepherd/README.md

    key-value pairs;
 4. `./shepherd.sh submit RUN_DIR`.

-This will transfer the files listed in your FoFN to iRODS, in `/humgen/archive/RUN_DIR` (by default), with common prefixes stripped.
+This will transfer the files listed in your FoFN to iRODS, in the appropriate collection under `/humgen`.
 All logs will be written to `run/RUN_DIR`.

 **NOTE** Your FoFN must be `\n`-delimited absolute paths.